TheTedHogan/CS530-Parallel-Computing/README.md

 ## Build and Run Instructions

+The easiest way to run the programs is to use the slurm scripts that can be found in the scripts folder.
+There is one script that corresponds to each of the programs.
+These can then be adjusted and used with slurm.
+Each of these scripts assume that they are passed to slurm from the root directory of the project.

+For example to run the
+matrixmatrix multiplication using cannon's algorithm, run the following command from the main project directory.

+`sbatch scripts/run_cannon.sh`

+The output will then be placed in the output directory with a file corresponding to each of the programs.
+In this example there will be a new output file called cannon_output.o.

+### Manual Instructions
 This project is currently set to be built using cmake.

 To build the project, first create a build directory, on *nix